reactive-python/reactpy-django/docs/src/reference/hooks.md

 ### `#!python use_location()`

-This is a shortcut that returns the browser's current `#!python path` as a `Location` object.
+Shortcut that returns the browser's current `#!python Location`.

 === "components.py"